samssi/mysite-auth/README.md

 Default username is: foobar
 Default password is: logal

+Second username is: baz
+Second passoword is: boz

 ## Running mysite-auth in production mode

 Create on the host computer docker users home directory `~/.mysite-auth-config` and `~/.mysite-credentials`